agoryuno/gpt_monkey/README.md

 Once the command is executed you should see the response after a short delay.
 You can also watch the browser tab to see the prompt being entered and the response being generated.

+## Using from Python

+A small Python package is provided to make using the services a little easier.
+It is automatically installed as part of the requirements.
+To use it:

+    import gpt_monkey

+    gpt_monkey.token = "your_token"

+    gpt_monkey.send("Write me a poem.")

+If you run the service on a host or port that are different from the default, you'll need to set them with:

+    gpt_monkey.host = "your_host"
+    gpt_monkey.port = "your_port"